One question we hear frequently is: How much is my case worth?

 Collecting a judgment from an individual when there is no insurance coverage is extremely difficult in Texas and in many cases, a person may be able to file bankruptcy and wipe out any judgment that may have been obtained.

-Large corporations may be self-insured and in which case, the ability to pay not be an issue for the majority of personal injury verdicts.
+Large corporations may be self-insured and in which case, the ability to pay not be an issue for the majority of personal injury verdicts against big companies.
+But, every other case, the amount of insurance must be considered.

-There are many other factors that it personal-injury attorneys take into consideration in value in a claim.
-How well the plaintiff’s may relate to a jury is one factor.
+There are many other factors that it personal injury lawyer take into consideration in value in a claim.
+How well the victim may relate to a jury is one factor.
 Another factor might be the defendant’s demeanor or even age or other facts.

 To some extent, a jury trial may be something of a popularity contest and the credibility of any person whether as plaintiff or defendant can cause a scale to tip one way or the other.